G36maid/ntnu-2025fall-Predictive-Learning-note/homework/HW1/Homework1.md

 .)

 ## 2. Problem 2.8 (2.5 pts)
-2.8 Repeat Problem 2.7 using election results for year 2000 as training data, and election results for year 2004 as test data [2, CH].
+2.8 Repeat Problem 2.7 using election results for year 2000 as training data, and election results for year 2004 as test data.

 ## 3. Problem 2.11 (2.5 pts)
 2.11 For the data set used in Example 2.6, estimate an optimal regression model using: